 If you missed the Facebook Live, it’s never too late to watch the recording.
 Or just check out the highlights here!

-So how can you stand out among the competition when you are applying for remote jobs?
+So how can you stand out from the competition when you are applying for remote jobs?

 The tricky thing about online jobs is that you don’t get the opportunity to WOW people in person.
 A lot of times, when applying for jobs before I went remote, I would just hope that people loved my personality and worried more about me as a person, vs. my resume.
 That almost ALWAYS worked for me.
 I would take in my resume in person, be super charming and even set up and interview right then.
 Then I would go home, prepare for the interview and totally land the job.
 However, online jobs, you don’t get that chance to wow them with your great personality and people skills.
 And just starting out… my resume said a lot of “Worked as a Nursing Assistant”.
 How was that going to help me?
 Like you, I had a lot of questions for Taylor and Esther.